Convicted (1950 film): Reception

+In a contemporary review, critic John L. Scott of the Los Angeles Times wrote: "The character personnel is uniformly good.
+Ford brings out the grim aspects of a chap trapped by circumstances.
+Crawford has a more sympathetic role than usual."

+Marjory Adams of The Boston Globe called Convicted "a more convincing prison drama than one usually sees, with an intelligent plot, especially good characterization, and some fine prison detail."

-The staff at Variety magazine wrote, Convicted isn't quite as grim a prison film as the title would indicate.
+Variety wrote: "Convicted isn't quite as grim a prison film as the title would indicate.
 It has several off-beat twists to its development, keeping it from being routine.
 While plotting is essentially a masculine soap opera, scripting [from a play by Martin Flavin] supplies plenty of polish and good dialog to see it through."